 Taking night handheld photographs is a bit tricky and may require you some skills to do it.
 Here are a few tips I want to share with you.

-By far, the most crucial part plays the lens you use.
+By far, the most crucial part is the lens you use.
 With wide-angle lenses (e.g. 18mm lens), it’s easier to capture photographs that reflect into using a slower shutter speed while capturing handheld.
 For example, it would be way easier to photograph a night street handheld with a 24mm lens than with a 70mm lens.

 To put this in perspective, if you ever used binoculars, you definitely noticed that it is difficult to have a stable image while watching through it, in particular, if this has higher magnification.